envico801/project-guidelines/anki/EPG - Project guidelines - elsewhen/Part I - Fundamentals/Chapter 2 - Documentation/29 - When should you include links to external.md

 ========== Answer ==========

-If there is an open discussion on GitHub or stackoverflow about the code or approach you're using, include the link in your comment.
+Include links to open discussions (e.g., on GitHub or StackOverflow) within comments when they provide helpful context or detail for the approach you're using.

 ========== Id ==========
 29